gruhn/typescript-sudoku/README.md

 Guess how many parameters the full 9-by-9 Sudoku needs.

-A problem is that we have to provide these type parameters now when we create `BabySudoku` values:
+A problem is, we have to instantiate these type parameters when we create `BabySudoku` values:

 ```typescript
 const s: BabySudoku<1, 2, 3> = [ 1, 2, 3 ]